K-Magano/K-Magano/README.md

 ---

 ### Application Engineer

-I am an Application engineering student.
-Interested in building innovative and user-friendly web applications.
+I'm excited to transition from radio broadcasting to software development.
+I'm a tech student who loves to learn and build, and I've made a lot of progress in the past year.
+I've learned programming languages and database technologies, and I'm passionate about building innovative and user-friendly web applications..

 📧 **maganokeo@gmail.com** 📞 **+27 72 146 9441**  📍**Rustenburg**